JohnGardiner93/text-replacement-extension/README.md

 - Click the Load unpacked button and select the extension directory.
   <img src="https://developer-chrome-com.imgix.net/image/BrQidfK9jaQyIHwdw91aVpkPiib2/iYdLKFsJ1KSVGLhbLRvS.png?w=650" alt="Chrome Extension Image" style="float: left; margin-right: 10px;" />
 - Ta-da!
 The extension has been successfully installed.
 Because no icons were included in the manifest, a generic icon will be created for the extension.

+## Usage
+Current state: Extension will ask you to run as each page loads.

+CURRENTLY WORKS BEST ON STATIC SITES.
+Will intelligently wait for page loading in later additions.

+## Future Additions
+Future plans are to have a toggle function so that the feature can be toggled on and off.

+Also, there will be configurable inputs so that the user can choose to change items other than 🅱.

+Add waiting period/intelligent wait so that page fully loads before running.